dmarticus/dmarticus.github.io/_posts/2025-11-07-spinning-plates.md

 Beyond these steps, I don’t really have a clean conclusion.
 I’m very much in the middle of this, same as everyone else.

-But I’m increasingly convinced that if my whole career turns into "telling a black box what to do," I’ll burn out—even if the metrics say I’m 3x more productive.
+But I’m increasingly convinced that if my whole career turns into "telling a black box what to do," I’ll burn out — even if the metrics say I’m 3x more productive.

 For the hard stuff, I want to keep taking some plates down, sitting with them, and remembering what it feels like to hold one thing still for a while.